davekinkead/thesis/presentations/arse_about_face_liberalism.md

+---
+title: Arse About Face Liberalism
+author: Dave Kinkead
+email: d.kinkead@uq.edu.au
+audience: Australasian Association of Philosophy Conference 2013
+---

 # Arse About Face Liberalism

 ---

 ## Arse About Face

-**Adjective, Adverb**
+### Adjective, Adverb

 _(idiomatic, UK, Australia)_

 1. In a manner that is opposite to or the reverse of the way it should be, backwards.
 2. Arranged in a confused or haphazard way; muddled.

+I should probably start with a clarification of terms for anyone not yet blessed by their exposure to the linguistic beauty that is Australian slang.  _Arse-about-face_ is an anglo-australian colloquialism that means to get things-out-of-order, muddled, or backwards.

 ---

-I should probably start with a clarification of terms for anyone not yet blessed by their exposure to the linguistic beauty that is Australian slang.  _Arse-about-face_ is an anglo-australian colloquialism that means to get things-out-of-order, muddled, or backwards.
+As in,

-As in, "that Rawls fella has got this whole political liberalism thing arse about face".
+>   That Rawls fella has got this whole political liberalism thing arse about face.

 ---